 February/May 2018 - Structure setting begins, followed by stringing wires and removal of old wire and poles

-Spring/Summer 2018 - Restoration on project area
+Spring/Summer 2018 - Completion of new transmission lines and restoration of project area

 Luce Line Trail Closure